 a) Check air pressure in tires; 13 psi/drive, 13 psi/pneumatic casters.
-Note: Some units have semi-pneumatic casters (without a valve stem) which do not require inflation.

 A more uniform cutting height may be obtained with higher tire pressure on rough terrain.

 A lower tire pressure provides more flotation.
 Higher pressures in front casters may cause them to shimmy on hard surfaces.